Overview

 score.

-The raw similarity score is returned as eye_sim
+The raw similarity score is returned as eye_sim and the

-permutation-corrected score is returned as eye_sim_diff
+permutation-corrected score is returned as eye_sim_diff.

 The similarity score among permuted pairs is also returned as